gavc/ListCompareV2/README.md

 To install and run the application, follow these steps:

 1. Grab the files from the Release...
-Run the app.
+Run the app ListCompareV2.exe